red-roses101/red-roses101/README.md

 - 👋 Hi, I’m @red-roses101
 - 👀 I’m interested in c and c++ fan of linux
-- 🌱 I’m currently learning fluter
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me ...